-Managed care has changed the climate in the provision of health and mental health services, and a range of practitioners have been affected, including social workers.
-In part due to negative public perception, there has been a shift away from the term "managed care" and toward terms such as "behavioral health," "integrated behavioral health," and "behavioral mental health" to refer to managed mental health care [87].
-This shift acknowledges that mental health issues are complex and involve physical, psychologic, and emotional components [88].
-So, more coordinated and integrated services should ultimately benefit the consumer [87; 88].
-This section is not meant to be an exhaustive discussion of how managed care or integrated behavioral health has impacted ethical practice, but it is meant to provide an overview of the ethical issues raised in a managed care climate that are complex and multifaceted.
+Managed care has changed the climate in the provision of health and mental health services, and a range of practitioners have been affected, including counselors.
+In part due to negative public perception, there has been a shift away from the term "managed care" and toward terms such as "behavioral health," "integrated behavioral health," and "behavioral mental health" to refer to managed mental health care [115].
+This shift acknowledges that mental health issues are complex and involve physical, psychologic, and emotional components [20].
+So, more coordinated and integrated services should ultimately benefit the consumer [20; 115].
+This section is not meant to be an exhaustive discussion of how managed care has impacted ethical practice but is meant to provide an overview of the ethical issues raised in a managed care climate that is complex and multifaceted.

-Managed care is a system designed by healthcare insurance companies to curb the increasing costs of health care [62; 89].
-A third party (utilization reviewer) reviews treatment plans and progress and has the authority to approve further treatment or to terminate treatment [16; 89].
+Managed care is a system designed by healthcare insurance companies to curb the increasing costs of health care.
+A third party (utilization reviewer) reviews treatment plans and progress and has the authority to approve further treatment or to terminate treatment [16].
 In addition, certain types of interventions are reimbursable while other types of care are not [36].
-Furthermore, professionals have to learn new ways to decrease costs and improving the efficacy of manpower and these skills may include learning to use computer technology for documentation, empirical validation of interventions, and business strategies to increase profit margins [62].

-The ethical concerns in managed care revolve around the issue of whether a social worker or practitioner should continue to provide services outside the parameter of the managed care contract [16].
+The ethical concerns in managed care revolve around the issue of whether a counselor or other practitioner should continue to provide services outside the parameter of the managed care contract [16].
 Is early termination of services deemed on a probability that payment will not be obtained?
 In a cost-benefit analysis, what is the role of the client?
 How does the ethical principle of beneficence come into play?
 Certain diagnoses will be deemed reimbursable by the managed care organization.
-Is it beneficial for the client if a different diagnosis is given in order for services to continue [114]?
+Is it beneficial for the client if a different diagnosis is given in order for services to continue [131]?

 At the core, it is the ethical conflict of distributive justice versus injustice [37].
 Distributive justice stresses the role of fairness in the distribution of services and states that, at minimum, a basic level of care should be provided.
 However, the principle of distributive justice may be compromised when services are allocated based on fixed criteria and not on individuals' needs [37].

-Situations will then emerge in which the utilization reviewer indicates that the client is not approved for more services, and the social worker may find him or herself unable to provide services that are still necessary.
-In this case, it is suggested that social workers utilize their roles as advocates to encourage and coach their clients to go through grievance procedures for more services from their managed care provider [37].
-One of the consequences of ethical conflict between a client's need for services and the environmental pressure of financial constraints is moral distress [63].
-Moral distress is the psychologic tension produced when practitioners know the right thing to do but cannot behave accordingly given environmental and organization constraints [64].
-A survey of 591 social workers found that those who perceived they had higher levels of competence with managed care experienced lower levels of emotional exhaustion [62].
+Situations will then emerge in which the utilization reviewer indicates that the client is not approved for more services, and the counselor may find him or herself unable to provide services that are still necessary.
+In this case, it is suggested that counselors utilize their roles as advocates to encourage and coach their clients to go through grievance procedures for more services from their managed care provider [37].

-Another ethical issue emerging within social work practice in a managed care environment is that of the social worker's fiduciary relationship with the agency versus a fiduciary relationship with the client [37; 70].
+Another ethical issue emerging within counseling practice in a managed care environment is that of the counselor's fiduciary relationship with their agency versus a fiduciary relationship with the client [37].
 Each relationship has competing sets of loyalties and responsibilities.
-First, the social worker has a fiduciary relationship to the managed care company.
+First, the counselor has a fiduciary relationship to the managed care company.
 The responsibility to the agency is to keep expenditures within budget.
-Yet, there is also the social worker's obligation to the client's best interests and needs [37].
-Galambos argues that while the NASW Code of Ethics emphasizes both the importance of the social worker's obligation to their agency and the ethical principle of respect for the inherent dignity and worth of the person, the client's welfare is paramount.
-One way of managing this conflict is for social workers to be involved in the advocacy and development of policies that allow some leeway for clients who may require additional services.
+Yet, there is also the counselor's obligation to the client's best interests and needs [37].
+One way of managing this conflict is for counselors to be involved in the advocacy and development of policies that allow some leeway for clients who may require additional services.